River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 }
 ```

-### Step 3 — If altering workers, include a refresh note or a controlled restore strategy
+### Step 3 — If altering special items like MaxWorkers, include a refresh note or a controlled restore strategy
 If you scale workers, it’s possible to:
 - store what you applied (create a marker component), and
 - only restore if the current values still match your marker (prevents stomping another mod’s changes).